Austin Apartments That Actually Allow Large Dogs (Verified List)

 Argosy at Crestview (78757)75 lbsYes2$300 deposit + $300 non-ref.$10Yes (2 bark parks)

 Central Austin is where the real value sits for big dog owners.
-The Brentwood in 78756 is brand new with no weight limit and a pet spa, though the breed restriction list is long.
-Argosy at Crestview charges just $10/month pet rent β€” the lowest we found anywhere in the metro β€” but caps weight at 75 lbs.
-West Koenig Flats in the North Loop neighborhood doesn’t explicitly state a weight limit on its website and residents describe it as welcoming to big dogs, but confirm before applying.
+The Brentwood in 78756 opened recently with no weight limit and a pet spa on-site, but the breed restriction list is extensive.
+Argosy at Crestview charges just $10/month pet rent (the lowest we found anywhere in the metro) but caps weight at 75 lbs.
+West Koenig Flats in the North Loop neighborhood doesn’t explicitly state a weight limit on its website, and residents describe it as welcoming to big dogs.
+Confirm before applying.

 Auditorium Shores (Lady Bird Lake) and Red Bud Isle are the two best off-leash options for downtown and Central Austin residents.
 Red Bud Isle is entirely off-leash with direct lake access.